 This class will be taken in conjunction with a grade-level English class and will subsequently serve as a resource class for the unique needs of the international student.
-Students will expand their knowledge of the English language through a curriculum written specifically for second language learners that includes writing, speaking, reading, and listening skills.
-There is an emphasis on conversational English and learning and using English idioms and expressions, academic vocabulary, and Christian theological terms.
-All international students are required to enroll in this course while attending GCHS unless otherwise approved by the teacher and administration.
+Students will expand their knowledge of the English language through a

-ENG 130 CREATIVE WRITING (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: 'A' or 'B' in ENG 109/209 for 10 th Graders; Credit in ENG 110/210 for 11 th and 12 th Graders

-NOTE: THIS ELECTIVE COURSE DOES NOT SATISFY ENGLISH GRADUATION REQUIREMENTS.
+ENG 130 CREATIVE WRITING (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: 'A' or 'B' in ENG 109/209 for 10th Graders; Credit in I ENG 110/210 for 11 th and 12 th Graders NOTE: THIS ELECT TIVE COURSE DOES NOT SATISFY ENGLISH G RADUATION REQUIREMENTS.